 - SEVEN homework assignments.
 A digital copy of completed homework (Word file) must be submitted on ELMS by the due date and time.
 Check ELMS for submission link for each homework.
 Each homework assignment will include lab exercise result and/or discussion questions. - TWO in-class, non accumulative, close-book, close-note exams.
 The exams include the materials covered in lectures.
-The exam format is a combination of short answers and multiple choice questions.
+The exam format is a combination of short answers and multiple choice questions. - ONE take home practical exam, which will use all the ArcGIS skills learned in the semester to solve a real-world problem.

-- ONE take home practical exam, which will use all the ArcGIS skills learned in the semester to solve a real-world problem. - Attendance at all lectures and labs is mandatory.
-Lab and lecture absences, late work and make-up exams are given for University approved excused absences, and students must notify the TA and/or the Instructor and make arrangement at least 24 hours BEFORE the due date.
-Students also need to provide valid documents for absence, late work and make-ups.
-Otherwise, no late work and make-ups will be accepted.
-In addition, if it is found that one has falsified the documentation provided, the instructor will refer to the University's Student Conduct Office. - The instructor will make every effort to accommodate students who are registered with the Disability Support Services (DSS) Office and who provide the instructor with a University of Maryland DSS Accommodation form.
-This form must be presented to the instructor no later than September 14, 2015. - All materials including lecture slides, announcements, lab instructions & data, homeworks are posted on ELMS.
+- Late homework penalty.
+The late homework penalty is: 1 point for every 12 hours (time stamped by ELMS).
+That is, if your homework is late for less than 12 hours, the final numerical score will be the score less 1.
+The penalty is 2 points if the work is late for 12 to 24 hours, etc., and 0 point after 72 hours even if you do the homework correctly. - The instructor will make every effort to accommodate students who are registered with the Disability Support Services (DSS) Office and who provide the instructor with a University of Maryland DSS Accommodation form.
+This form must be presented to the instructor no later than September 12, 2016. - All materials including lecture slides, announcements, lab instructions & data, homeworks are posted on ELMS.
 Check ELMS frequently. - E-mail: for efficient communication, please put the class name (i.e., GEOG373) and your full name in your email subject.
 Please contact the instructor and the TAs' with the email addresses (given in the first section of this syllabus) in stead of ELMS message. - COMMUNICATE!
 Feel free and do not hesitate to contact the instructor and the TA if you have any concerns, critiques and suggestions.
 They are ALWAYS welcome, and the earlier the better.